 Some states have mandated that hearing and vision screening occur prior to the initial evaluation for special education eligibility.
-Here is a site with a state-by-state list of policies related to Screening for Health Conditions, including vision and hearing
+Here is a site with a state-by-state list of policies related.
+Source: National Association of State Boards of Education.

 Presentation for Early Childhood Programs: Why and How to Appropriately Screen Young Children’s Hearing

-This 60-slide PowerPoint presentation was developed for Coordinators of Early Childhood programs that serve toddlers and preschoolers (Minnesota, but most of the information is applies broadly).
+Hearing Screening in Early Childhood– This 60-slide PowerPoint presentation was developed for Coordinators of Early Childhood programs that serve toddlers and preschoolers (Minnesota, but most of the information is applies broadly).
 Pros and cons of different screening methods are discussed, including paper checklists, otoacoustic emissions (OAE) and pure tone hearing screening.
 The presentation also includes a section in which participants can experience simulated hearing loss to further their awareness and understanding of the need to identify hearing loss before child development can be compromised.
-You are encouraged to review the 8-page handout that accompanies the PowerPoint presentation on Hearing Screening in Early Childhood
+You are encouraged to review the 8-page handout that accompanies the PowerPoint presentation on Hearing Screening in Early Childhood.